ikonomov/DiabloX/README.md

          * Immolator: 7 [4]
          * Gonnagal’s Dirk: 5 [1]
          * Shadowhawk: 12 [8]
+      * All affixes with a range of values have been set to their maximum.
+      * Damage versus demons affix: +50% [+200%]
+      * The additional hit recovery reduction when equipping three or more items having all of the three suffixes (balance, stability and harmony) has been removed.
       * Staff charges have been set to their maximum values.
       * Long War Bow has been restored to its original Diablo graphic.
    * #### Spells: